ziutek/kasia.go/README.md

 ## Getting data from a map

-If the data context is a map you can use it in a way similar to a struct context.
+If the context is a map you can use it in a way similar to a struct context.
 If the map is has string key like this:

     map[string]interface{} {